-Strong Advocacy For People Injured By Dangerous Medication
+Strong Advocacy For People Injured By Medication Errors

 One of the most common types of medical malpractice stems from errors with medications and drugs prescribed in hospitals, clinics and other medical facilities.
 Many of these medication errors stem from poor communication, improper training or simple carelessness on the part of the doctors and pharmacists who are charged with protecting patients.